Dijadiju/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 17-hidethisword script display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

 The 18-letteronly script displays all the lines in the /etc/ssh/sshd_config file staring with letters including capital letter'

+The 19-AZ scrip replaces all characters A and c from input to Z and e respectively.